Cracker Barrel unveils a new logo as part of wider rebrand efforts, sparking ire among some online

 “Our values haven’t changed, and the heart and soul of Cracker Barrel haven’t changed,” Cracker Barrel said in a statement sent to The Associated Press on Thursday.
 The company added that the man on its former logo, known as Uncle Herschel, “remains front and center in our restaurants and on our menu," as he represents “The Herschel Way,” which is “the foundation of how our 70,000 plus employees provide the country hospitality for which we are known.”

-Shares of Cracker Barrel Old Country Store were down 8% Thursday afternoon.
+Shares of Cracker Barrel Old Country Store fell more than 7% by market close Thursday.